Cotton Candy and So Many Men - Cotton Candy - Annetta Washington - Kansas City Blues Band

 kc Jazz Bands

-Dave Stephens Swing Orchestra - Jazz and Swing Band
+Dave Stephens Swing Band - Jazz and Swing Band

 Darryl Terrell - Kansas City Jazz Saxophone Ensemble